d4rkconsole/d4rk_ghost/README.md

 d4rk Ghost is all in one hacking framework For red team Pentesting

 # Note
-Please Only use this framework for educational purpose i am not going to reponsible for your any misuse of this tool d4rk Ghost framework Need python3 so here python3 must be installed to run this tool
+Please Only use this framework for educational purpose i am not going to  responsible for your any misuse of this tool d4rk Ghost framework Need python3 so here python3 must be installed to run this tool
 # Credit
 Bane module Credit Goes to -  ala,s0u1